Lingonberry Jam Health Benefits Explained: Lingonberry 101

 Lingonberries have strong antimicrobial and anti-inflammatory properties.
 It is for this reason they have been used as a natural treatment for both bacterial and viral infections for centuries.
 They can be used either internally or externally to help treat minor wounds, rashes, sores and skin infections.

 While cancer is a very serious illness and should never be treated lightly.
 Studies have shown that lingonberry extracts can help to prevent the growth or proliferation of cancer cells in both the breast and the colon.
 It can also help treat those recovering from chemotherapy.

 The truth is that natural products care best used to aid in preventing the onset of of the disease in the first place.
 So while I wouldn’t recommend that you simply try eating a few berries as a means of treating cancer.
 They can definitely help in the process of preventing the disease.

 By flushing your body of toxins and oxidized molecules, you can help to regulate and maintain a healthy body and prevent a large amount of health ailments.
 This is probably the best approach one can have towards healthcare in general.
 I think it’s the one thing doctors, patients and homeopaths can all agree on.

 I have personally always believed that no home is complete without the addition of something sweet to go with your tea.
 If that’s how you live. homemade jam makes a lovely addition to any tea time.
 It’s also great as part of breakfast breakfast or in desserts.

 Lingonberries are healthy and relatively affordable when in season.
-They’re super tasty and easy to include in your diet.
+They’re super tasty and simple to include in your diet.
 You don’t have to limit yourself to jam.
 Juices, salads, sauces as well as savory and sweet dishes are all possible with lingonberries.
 Your imagination is the only thing holding you back here, so get experimenting and reap the health benefits today.